shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endcode %}

-Of course you could add a bit more configuration but we want to keep everything good to understand in this guide.
-Now we also need to create the component, preview and the config.
-Let's start by doing the component.
+Of course, you could add a bit more configuration, but we want to keep everything good to understand in this guide.
+Now we also need to create the component, preview, and the config.
+Let's start with the component.

 ### Element component